 SMBP has commissioned its own resilience and goal achievement module written by our Volunteer Patron Mark Soden (Elite Performance Coach and ex professional rugby star) which takes the techniques used to help players understand teamwork, leadership and resilience and morphs these into a toolkit to help students to navigate the challenges of pursuing a career in law and accountancy.

 Clubs are invited to a ‘train the trainer camp led by Mark and supported by our Volunteer Patron Jordan Turner Hall (Former Harlequins and England player) thus enabling SMBP to grow without the need for a core delivery team but at the same time maintaining a uniform quality experience for the students.

 Do all the students on the programme want to go into law or accountancy?

 The aim of the programme is to break down social and psychological barriers that might stop students from considering a career in professional services, but this does not mean that only students who want to go into law and accounting are accepted on the programme.

 Ultimately, even if a participant decides that a career in law or accountancy is not for them, we consider the programme to have been successful in enabling that student to take informed decisions about their future and improving their understanding of business – this has led SMBP to also create a pool of coaches from across the businesses who participate thus ensuring we can support those whose futures lay outside of the legal and accountancy professions.

 How is the impact of the programme being measured?

-Students will be surveyed before and after their placements to measure the impact of the programme on key indicators such as skills development, career aspirations, confidence and overall satisfaction with the programme.
+Students are surveyed before and after their placements to measure the impact of the programme on key competency indicators such as skills development, career aspirations, confidence and overall satisfaction with the programme.

 As well as providing opportunities and guidance to students, the SMBP Alumni network is also used to keep in touch with students to inform them of employment opportunities and track their progress into university and the working world.